 The Việt Minh at first negotiated with the French and played them off against the Chinese, preferring the return of the French to Chinese control of the country, as Vietnam had a long history of Chinese occupation.
 Sporadic fighting, which had begun in some areas late in 1945, became a general war between the Việt Minh and the French on December 19, 1946.
 The well armed and professionally trained French forces inflicted heavy defeats on the Việt Minh, but they did not have the manpower to spread out over all of Vietnam, or even all of the densely populated lowlands of Vietnam.
 General Giáp was able to regroup, and rebuild shattered units, in the highlands and in those sections of the lowlands (the most important being in Thanh Hoa, south of the Red River Delta) that remained under Việt Minh control.
 A period of stalemate followed.

-Mao Zedong and his communist army defeated Chiang Kai-shek in China.
+This stalemate was broken after Mao Zedong and his communist army defeated Chiang Kai-shek in China.
 Mao's army reached the Vietnamese border early in 1950 The Việt Minh began to get substantial quantities of weapons and other military supplies.
 Also, Việt Minh troops got military training at bases in China, and some Chinese advisers arrived in Vietnam to work with Giáp's forces.
 The Việt Minh acquired a conventional warfare capability.

 The newly strengthened Việt Minh forces defeated the French at Lang Son and Cao Bang late in 1950, clearing French forces from the area along the Chinese border and thus making the flow of aid across the border from China much easier.
 Following this Giáp launched over-optimistic attacks on the French perimeter around the Red River Delta.
 These attacks were expensive failures.
 But over the next several years, the Việt Minh gained strength and skill at conventional warfare, while also making very effective use of guerrilla tactics.
 Giáp, having failed to take the Red River Delta by big conventional attacks in the first half of 1951, was able to take much of it a village at a time over the next three years.